qforquesadilla/wrap/README.md

-# tamale
+# wrap
-A development repository
+A Subprocess Executor